The Aurora Borealis – What The Northern Lights Are, And How They Develop

 - Coronas cover vast portions of the sky and extend from horizon to horizon.

-There are, off-course, many other types and variations of this phenomenon, but at the core level, they can be broken down into these 5 types of Aurora Borealis.
+There are, of course, many other types and variations of this phenomenon, but at the core level, they can be broken down into these 5 types of Aurora Borealis.

 Where Does The Aurora Borealis Occur?

-Although we are very familiar with and the vast majority of attention is given to the Aurora Borealis (or Northern Lights), this meteorological phenomenon actually occurs over the polar regions of both the Northern and Southern Hemisphere.
+Although we are very familiar with the Aurora Borealis (or Northern Lights), this phenomenon actually occurs over the polar regions of both the Northern and Southern Hemispheres.

 If it occurs in the Southern Hemisphere over Antarctica and surrounding regions, it is known as Aurora Australis or Southern Lights.